 Neptune stands on a plinth covered by Verona marble, flanked by four cherubs.
 Around the base there are four nereids, who hold their breasts – which is where water spouts from!

 The powerful nature of Neptune, who rules over the sea in Roman mythology, overlooking the square reflects the power of the pope ruling over the Catholic world.
-It’s a popular meeting place for locals and a logical place to start your adventures in the city.
+It’s a popular meeting place for locals and definitely what to see in Bologna in a day.

 Piazza Maggiore